llvm/llvm-project/flang/docs/Extensions.md

 * Since Fortran 90, INCLUDE lines have been allowed to have a numeric kind parameter prefix on the file name.
 No other Fortran compiler supports them that I can find.
+* A `SEQUENCE` derived type is required (F'2023 C745) to have at least one component.
+No compiler enforces this constraint;
+  this compiler emits a warning.

 ## Behavior in cases where the standard is ambiguous or indefinite